-(a) Prohibition of chemicals dangerous to human health.).
-To prevent harm to human health and odors, prohibitions on toxic, including orally toxic, Prohibition of chemicals dangerous to human health chemical additives in hydraulic fracturing fluids, including, but not limited to, the following:
+(a).
+To prevent harm to human health and odors, prohibitions on toxic, including orally toxic, Prohibition of chemicals dangerous to human health chemical additives in hydraulic fracturing fluids, including, but not limited to, all chemicals listed in COGCC Table 437-1 and Polysorbate 80.